algolia/algoliasearch-wordpress/docs/src/customize-search-page.md

 add_action( 'plugins_loaded', 'custom_algolia_usage' );
 ```

-**You should always access the variable once the plugins are loaded.
-Otherwise, depending on the order in which the user enabled the plugins it could fail.**
+<div class="alert alert-warning">You should always access the variable once the plugins are loaded.
+Otherwise, depending on the order in which the user enabled the plugins it could fail.</div>

 Now that you have access to the `Algolia_Plugin` instance, you can start using it.